10 Best Provolone Substitutes: Say Cheese!

 Fontina

-4. Fondue: Aged Fontina is also an excellent choice for fondue.
-Melt it with some white wine, garlic, and a touch of nutmeg for a decadent dipping experience.
+Fontina cheese, is a semi-soft Italian cheese with a nutty taste.
+It is an excellent choice for fondue.
+Try melting it with some white wine, garlic, and a touch of nutmeg for a decadent dipping experience.

 Parmesan